How to Manage Your Time

 • Internal: Just hold on a second.

-• You do not know how much you work
+• You don’t know how much you work

 • Work hours ≠ Time you leave work - Time you arrive at work